Bike Chained to Public Property

 You can request the removal of a bike chained to public property if it appears destroyed and completely unrideable.

 - Bikes that are still usable

-- "Ghost bikes" that have been placed on public property as a memorial for someone who is deceased
+- "Ghost bikes" that have been placed on public property as a memorial for someone who died

 - Bikes that are not chained to anything

 - Bikes that are chained to a private bike rack or any other private property

 For a bike to be considered unusable, it must have two or more of the following characteristics:

 - The bike appears to be crushed or unusable.

 - The bike is missing essential parts, such as handlebars, one or more pedals, rear wheel, or bike chain.